-- 4.03.1 Costs The cost of providing on-site medical, mental health or dental services (including security for hospital or clinical services off-site for the first seventy-two (72) hour period with all security guard costs exceeding 72 hours being invoiced to CDCR at full cost of salary plus fringe calculated at 26% of salary) through Facility staff or contracted services shall be considered normal costs incidental to the operation of the Facility and is included in the CDCR Offender per diem rates, except that the CDCR shall pay for: - a) All expenses in excess of \$2,500 annually per inmate for medically necessary, off site hospital or emergency care.
+- 4.03.1 Costs The cost of providing on-site medical, mental health or dental services through Facility staff or contracted services shall be considered normal costs incidental to the operation of the Facility and is included in the CDCR Offender per diem rates, except that the CDCR shall pay for: - a) All expenses in excess of \$2,500 annually per inmate for medically necessary, off site hospital or emergency care.
 This includes, but is not limited to medical, surgical, mental health, and dental care delivered in an Emergency Room, practitioner's office, or inpatient or outpatient hospital setting.
-Non-emergency off site care is not subject to this provision and is included in the per diem rate. - b) All HIV or AIDS related inpatient and outpatient medical costs and the costs of providing AZT or other medications therapeutically indicated and medically necessary (as defined in the UHP) for the treatment of offenders with HIV or AIDS.
+Provided however, CONTRACTOR shall be responsible for the costs of any off-site medical care if such care should have been provided on-site through the CONTRACTOR's provision of routine medical, dental and mental health services. - b) All HIV or AIDS related inpatient and outpatient medical costs and the costs of providing AZT or other medications therapeutically indicated and medically necessary (as defined in the UHR) for the treatment of offenders with HIV or AIDS.
 CONTRACTOR shall notify the CDCR of any offender diagnosed with HIV or AIDS within three (3) working days. - c) Any costs associated with DNA testing of offenders.